ToNyOyO/veeva-approved-email-package-manager/README.md

 # Veeva Approved Email - Package manager

+> This tool is designed to help streamline the building, tetsing and deployment of Veeva Approved Emails with fragments

 ## Quick start...

 - Copy these files into a new project folder
-- Run npm install
+- Run `npm install`
-- Run gulp setup
+- Run `gulp setup`
 - Then start creating your fragments:
-  - Run gulp fragment --new "Fragment Name" for each fragment
+  - Run `gulp fragment --new "Fragment Name"` for each fragment you want to create

 ## File structure